testing-library/testing-library-docs/docs/dom-testing-library/api-configuration.md

 `showOriginalStackTrace` to `false`.
 You can also disable this for a specific call in the options you pass to `waitFor`.
 `throwSuggestions`: (experimental) When enabled, if [better queries](https://testing-library.com/docs/guide-which-query) are available the test will fail and provide a suggested query to use instead.
-Default is 'false'
+Default to `false`.

 To disable a suggestion for a single query just add `{suggest:false}` as an option.
 ```js